Looking for the best Valladolid cenotes?!

 Cenote Zaci is another one of the most beautiful Valladolid Cenotes and I highly recommend adding it to your list of things to do!
 Featuring a cave-like cenote filled with freshwater, cliff jumps and an on-site restaurant, Cenote Zaci is a great place to hang out for a few hours during your visit!

 Cenote Zaci is located in the middle of Valladolid which makes it one of the easiest Cenotes to visit while you are in town.
 It is so conveniently located within the city center that anyone can reach it easily.

 The entrance fee to Cenote Zaci is 30 MXN which makes it one of the most affordable Valladolid Cenotes.

 The opening hours are 8:00 am to 5:30 pm – 7 days a week.

 WHAT TO EXPECT

 Once you’ve purchased your ticket at the ticket office you’ll be able to go down the stone staircase that leads into this Cenote Valladolid.

 If you want to go for a swim you can simply leave your valuables on the ledge of Cenotes Zaci and dive on in.
 If you don’t feel like swimming then you can just sit by the ledge and dip your toes into the cool water.

-Cenote Zaci is very unique because compared to other Valladolid Cenotes because its shape resembles a massive cave, but only half of it is covered, this means that there is a lot of sunlight shining through.
+Cenote Zaci is very unique because compared to other Valladolid Cenotes because its shape resembles a massive cave, but only half of it is covered, which means that there is a lot of sunlight shining through.

 Otherwise, you can enter the water quite easily via the numerous staircases on the edges of the swimming hole.
 Beware that the staircase might be slippery when wet.